impress/impress.js/README.md

 impress.js
 ============
 This is a fork of impress.js.
 It supports substeps, but besides that, its the same as the original.
+The link of the original is: https://github.com/bartaz/impress.js.

 It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.